Antonio Meneses is represented by Rayfield Allied United Kingdom and sundry territories.

 Throughout his career, Antonio Meneses has recorded with many of the classical industry’s leading artists and orchestras, including two discs with the Berlin Philharmonic/von Karajan (Strauss: Don Quixote and Brahms Double Concerto with Anne-Sophie Mutter).
 For the AVIE label, he has recorded the Six Bach Suites for Solo Cello; the complete works for Cello and Piano by Schubert and Schumann with Gérard Wyss; a Beethoven disc with Menahem Pressler; Haydn’s Cello Concertos and the Concertino by Pereira with the Royal Northern Sinfonia; and more recently, a CD of Elgar/Gál Cello Concertos with the Royal Northern Sinfonia/Claudio Cruz (May 2012), which was nominated for a Grammy Award for ‘Best Classical Instrumental Solo’.
 His first recording with Maria João Pires The Wigmore Hall Recital was released in September 2013 for Deutsche Grammophon.

-Highlights in the 2015/16 season include a tour with the Hong Kong Sinfonietta, performances in South America, solo recitals at the Wigmore Hall, London and with Maria João Pires in Japan, Europe and at the Puerto Rico Festival.
+Highlights in 2015/16 included a tour with the Hong Kong Sinfonietta, performances in South America, solo recitals at the Wigmore Hall, London and with Maria João Pires in Japan, Europe and at the Puerto Rico Festival.

 Antonio Meneses plays a Matteo Goffriller cello made in Venice ca. 1700.

 (AVIE: AV2351), November 2015

 Antonio Meneses is truly the bel canto hero of the cello world: no matter how virtuosic or gnarly the music, he sings it with a sonorous beauty of tone and uncompromised resonance only achieved by a chosen few.Helen Wallace, BBC Music Magazine